 And that’s why the world would be a much friendlier, much more open place if we all knew each other’s names, and chances are we’d all feel much safer and more trusting of others.
 Imagine walking down the street or sitting on the cafeteria at lunch and knowing who you’re talking to at all times, and not having to avoid people for fear of awkward encounters spent wondering who this person you’re talking to actually is.
 It’s a nice thought, isn’t it?

 Another thing you could do is get your family or friends together to do some research into the history of your names, how they have evolved over the centuries, and which famous historical figures may have shared them.
-Either way, name day is sure to be an educational one that will change the way you see both yourself and other people.
+Either way, Name Tag Day is sure to be an educational one that will change the way you see both yourself and other people.